mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 To create the ``robot.yaml`` file with the configuration of your
 |jackal| robot, follow the instructions on the
-`Robot YAML Overview <https://docs.clearpathrobotics.com/docs/ros/config/yaml/overview/>`__ page of the |clearpath_robotics| documentation.
+`Robot YAML Overview <https://docs.clearpathrobotics.com/docs/ros/config/yaml/overview/>`__ page of the Clearpath Robotics documentation.
 As a starting point, you can use the example configuration
 `j100_sample.yaml <https://github.com/clearpathrobotics/clearpath_config/blob/main/clearpath_config/sample/j100/j100_sample.yaml>`__
-in the |clearpath_robotics|
+in the Clearpath Robotics
 `configuration repository <https://github.com/clearpathrobotics/clearpath_config>`__.
 Open this yaml file with an editor and adapt the sections ``serial_number`` and ``system`` according to your needs.